 Articles in Books

 Strong MS. Recurrent respiratory papillomatosis.
 In: Scott Brown’s Otolaryngology.
 Paediatric Otolaryngology Evans JNG (Ed.), Butterworths, London 1987;6:466-470.

 – These should be typed double spaced on separate sheets with the table number (in Roman Arabic numerals) and title above the table and explanatory notes below the table.

 – These should be typed double spaces on a separate sheet and figure numbers (in Arabic numerals) corresponding with the order in which the figures are presented in the text.

 – The legend must include enough information to permit interpretation of the figure without reference to the text.

-– Two complete sets of glossy prints of high quality should be submitted.
-The labelling must be clear and neat.
+– The labelling must be clear and neat.

 – All photomicrographs should indicate the magnification of the print.

 – Special features should be indicated by arrows or letters which contrast with the background.